Battle of Honsinger Bluff: The charge

-The prolonged siege by the Indian forces, lasting nearly three hours, was remarkably unusual, as clashes normally were much briefer and rarely involved sustained, in-place fighting.
+The prolonged siege by the Lakota forces, lasting nearly three hours, was remarkably unusual, as clashes normally were much briefer and rarely involved sustained, in-place fighting.
 Custer's troops had nearly exhausted the 100 rounds per man ammunition cache and sent to the horse holders for their ammunition supplies.
-Toward the end of the battle, due to heat exhaustion of both the cavalry troops and Indian warriors, the shooting had become very sporadic.
+Toward the end of the battle, due to heat exhaustion of both the cavalry troops and Lakota warriors, the shooting had become very sporadic.
 At this point, Custer ordered his men to mount up, and the bugler sounded the charge.

 Pvt.
 Brown, napping at the base of Honsinger's Bluff, awakened to witness the ambush of Honsinger and Baliran and the shooting of the fleeing Pvt.
 Ball.
 Brown mounted his horse without a saddle and rode wildly toward the Stanley column.
 Stanley heard shooting, probably the shots from Rain in the Face's scouting party, and at about the same time saw Pvt.
 Brown approaching at a gallop yelling "All down there are killed".
 Fearing a repeat of the Fetterman Massacre, Stanley ordered the entire remaining 7th Cavalry forward, the advance unit being led by 2nd Lt.
 Charles Braden.
 Arriving at the brow of Honsinger Bluff, Braden's troop had to dismount and lead their horses down the steep slope.
-As they remounted, Rain in the Face's party passed within 100 yards of them, riding back toward the main Indian force.
+As they remounted, Rain in the Face's party passed within 100 yards of them, riding back toward the main Lakota force.

-Custer's mounted troopers burst from their wood position in a charge that scattered the Indian forces, who fell back upriver with Custer's troops in pursuit.
+Custer's mounted troopers burst from their wood position in a charge that scattered the Lakota forces, who fell back upriver with Custer's troops in pursuit.
 They pursued them for nearly four miles but were never able to close on them sufficiently to engage them.

 Historians still debate whether Custer charged independently of the approaching forces under Braden, or whether he had spotted Braden's approach and coordinated his charge with the arrival of the reinforcements.